bavarianprayoga/skefits/README.md

 I used `MobileNetV3` as i initially planned to deploy it on mobile.
 But due to my limitation on Flutter.
 Deploying it on web using Streamlit will do for now. `ResNet` will also be an option.

 ## Dataset Used
-This model uses [Param Aggarwal's fashion dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) with roughly 44k images, 15GB in size including metadata and individual jsons.
+This model uses [Param Aggarwal's fashion dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) with roughly 44k images, 15GB in size including metadata and individual JSON.
 It is quite old for fast-growing fashion scene.
 But the amount of content contained in this dataset is rich.
-Especially the jsons, and that's what i'm looking for.
+Especially the JSON, and that's what i'm looking for.

 ## Limitations and Challenges
 One of the things that i haven't fix is the webcam freezing when deploying.
 It still can take an image, but it only shows the first frame it took and froze.